THE CHAMPION FUND

 One managed portfolio.

-The Champion Fund deploys capital across five targeted categories of the global sports economy — each an area where we believe institutional discipline creates real differentiation.
+The Fund deploys capital across five targeted categories of the global sports economy.
+Each is an area where we believe institutional discipline creates real differentiation.

 Illustrative target allocation